open-telemetry/opentelemetry-specification/.github/ISSUE_TEMPLATE/project.md

 #### Required staffing

 Projects cannot be started until they the following participants have been identified:
-* Every project needs a project leader, who is willing to bottom line the project and address any issues which are not handled by other project members.
+* Every project needs a project lead, who is willing to bottom line the project and address any issues which are not handled by other project members.
-* At least one or two TC members are dedicated to attending meetings, reviewing proposals, and in general being aware of the state of the project and it’s technical details.
-TC members guide the project through the spec process, and help ensure relevant community members provide input at the needed times.
+* At least two sponsoring TC members.
+TC sponsors are dedicated to attending meetings, reviewing proposals, and in general being aware of the state of the project and it’s technical details.
+TC sponsors guide the project through the spec process, keep the tracking issue up to date, and help to ensure that relevant community members provide input at the appropriate times.
 * Engineers willing to write prototypes in at least two languages (if relevant to project).
 Languages should be fairly different from each other (for example.
 Java and Python).
 * Maintainers or approvers from those languages committed to reviewing the prototypes.